Securegarv20/Cookie-Monster-Browser-Privacy-Checker/README.md

 ### Q: Is my data being collected?

 **A:** Absolutely not!
-Everything happens in your browser - we don't even have servers to collect data if we wanted to.
+Everything happens in your browser - I don't even have servers to collect data if I wanted to.

 ### Q: Why Cookie Monster?

 **A:** Because privacy tools shouldn't be boring!
-If we're going to talk about cookies, we might as well have fun with it.
+If we're going to talk about cookies, I might as well have fun with it.

 ### Q: Can I use this on my phone?